mjosaarinen/pqcbench/README.md

 lurk there for a while.

-## Installation (For Debian/Ubuntu Systems)
+## Compiling

+These instructions are for Debian / Ubuntu - flavored Linux systems.
+Hackinh the system to work on, say, Mac OS should not be too difficult, but you may have to compile more libraries from scratch.

-Make sure you have preliminaries installed.
-As a superuser:
+Make sure you have the prerequisite tools and libraries installed:
 ```
-apt install git gcc make xsltproc openssl libssl-dev libgmp-dev
+sudo apt install git gcc make xsltproc libssl-dev libgmp-dev
 ```

-Now as a normal user we may clone pqcbench and install its particular requirements locally
+Fetch (clone) pqcbench itself:

 ```
 git clone https://github.com/mjosaarinen/pqcbench.git